Waltham Massachusetts

 About Fairfield, CT Category Listings

 Waltham has been called "watch city" because of its association with the watch industry.
 Waltham Watch Company opened its factory in Waltham in 1854 and was the first company to make watches on an assembly line.
 It won the gold medal in 1876 at the Philadelphia Centennial Exposition.
-The company produced over 35 million watches, clocks and instruments before it closed in 1957.
+The company produced over 35 million watches, clocks, and instruments before it closed in 1957.

-Waltham was first settled in 1634 as part of Watertown and was officially incorporated as a separate town in 1738.
 Waltham is most likely named for Waltham Abbey in the County of Essex, England.
 The first record of the name is from the articles of incorporation, dated January 15, 1738.
 The name derives from the Anglo-Saxon words, weald or wald "forest" and ham "homestead" or "enclosure."
 Waltham had no recognizable town center until the 1830s, when the nearby Boston Manufacturing Company gave the town the land that now serves as its central square.

 In the early 19th century, Francis Cabot Lowell and his friends and colleagues established in Waltham the Boston Manufacturing Company—the first integrated textile mill in the United States, with the goal of eliminating the problems of co-ordination, quality control, and shipping inherent in the subcontracting based textile industry.
 The Waltham–Lowell system of production derives its name from the city and the founder of the mill.